nabussel/ParagraphSimilarity/README.md

-# ✂Paragraph Similarity with Shingling, MinHash & LSH
+# Paragraph Similarity with Shingling, MinHash & LSH

 This project finds the **most similar paragraph pairs** in a text file using a classic **locality-sensitive hashing (LSH)** pipeline: